 Area.
-No. Area Identified for Improvement What school level data prioritizes this area as needing improvement?
-1 My child feels safe at school School-wide Parent Survey 2 Students at my child's school are well-behaved.
-School-wide Parent Survey 3 Students at my child's school respect their teachers School-wide Parent Survey 4 The rules for student conduct are consistently enforced at my child's school School-wide Parent Survey
+Area Identified for Improvement What school level data prioritizes this area as needing improvement?
+1 Students do not feel safe at school School-wide Parent Survey 2 Teacher and student relationships are not evident School-wide Parent Survey 3 Lines of communication between parents and school is lacking School-wide Parent Survey 4 Parents feel that they are not included in school decision making School-wide Parent Survey